 I understand the trepidation though – as I too like to travel independently and have done a great deal of travel that way.
 However, I have found small group tours to be just as fun and immersive as my independent travel.
 The key is that the small group trip still allows you time to be individual and make your own script.
 And the recent trip I took with Club Adventures was a good example of how small group tours can be an incredible way to see and be immersed in a country, while still remaining an individual.

-This return trip would take me back to some of the same places, but this time there was more local interaction, local experiences, and of course more spf, less beer and boys.
+This return trip would take me back to some of the same places, but this time there was more local interaction, local experiences, and of course more SPF, less beer and boys.

 Costa Rica is in a prime location; think of it as the little, narrow center of an hourglass – where the sand squeezes through and connects the two primary parts.
-That is Costa Rica’s role to North and South America; the land bridge.
+That is Costa Rica’s role in North and South America; the land bridge.
 When the land bridge formed it provided a way for all animals to pass from one area to the other.
 Because of that, it’s left with an incredible amount of biodiversity.
 It may only have 0.03% of the surface land in the world, but that small area packs a big punch.

 My stops this time included La Fortuna (Arenal Volcano), Tortuguero National Park, and Puerto Viejo.
 This was a perfect diversity of locations; inland volcanoes for hiking and rugged adventure, canals and wildlife viewing, and a stop in a laid-back beach town.